AnatoleLucet/dotfiles_csgo/README.md

 # dotfiles_csgo

 ## Install
 ### 1
-In your steam library -> right click on csgo / settings / files / browses files
+In your steam library `right click on csgo / settings / files / browses files`